 - Exclusive Offers Giving your previous customers exclusive discounts or early access to new products makes them feel valued.
 And a valued customer is likely to result in more revenue.

 As you can see, there is really no way you’ll beat Amazon at their game.
 You will never be able to have as much inventory as they do.
 You will never have as many customers as they have.
-But you can successfully overcome the obstacles that Amazon presents by offering your customers something they can’t get at Amazon: hand picked products, a brand they connect with, outstanding customer service, and VIP treatment.
+But you can successfully overcome the obstacles that a competitor like Amazon presents by offering your customers something they can’t get at Amazon: hand picked products, a brand they connect with, outstanding customer service, and VIP treatment.